 The Former Me

 ‘The Former Me’ is a completely solo re-recording of songs released before 2014’s ‘Outsider’ album, plus a couple of carefully chosen covers.
-It is intended as a bridge between ‘Outsider’ and his next album currently being recorded for release next Spring.
+It is intended as a bridge between ‘Outsider’ and his next album due for release next Spring.

 It’s August 2015 and driving home from a gig in Canterbury an idea is put to John Forrester – why not re-record some of the older material, the way it is played now, with his voice the way it is now?
 Forrester had grown uncomfortable with the releases before ‘Outsider’, as he felt they no longer accurately represented him.
 Some of the songs had survived though, and he still liked them enough to play them live.
 Gradually the idea grew on him & soon he was spending 2 days with producer Ali Gavan in his studio near Brighton.

 Despite a long songwriting career, this is the first album Forrester has recorded completely solo – in the past other musicians have always added their magic & sparkle to the bones of his songs.

 “I found the time recording these songs strange.
 They were written so long ago, not how I’d write now, and with no one to embellish my playing.
 Who was I back then?
 But gradually I found my feet and surprisingly, the songs took on a new life”

 He then spent some time in Cornwall recording overdubs and writing new material, and the idea became a reality.
 He also chose to record two covers, again something brand new for Forrester.